rickbarrette/redmine_qbo/README.md

 ## TODO

 *   Separate Vehicles into a separate plugin (I use Redmine for my automotive shop management 😉)
+    *   Checkout branch dev-6 for a stripped down version

 *   MORE Stuff as I make it up...